 What about birds nesting in my hedge?

 Many garden birds, including blackbirds, song thrushes, robins and hedge sparrows, regularly nest in hedges.
-It is illegal to knowingly damage an active bird's nest, and if disturbed birds may abandon their eggs.
+It's illegal to knowingly damage an active bird's nest.
+If disturbed, birds may abandon their eggs.

 Alternatives to using a hedge trimmer

-- Large-leaved plants, such as laurel, can be difficult to trim cleanly with a hedge trimmer.
-Use a pair of secateurs to tidy up leaves left ragged by the trimmer.
+Large-leaved plants, such as laurel, can be difficult to trim cleanly with a hedge trimmer.
+Use a pair of shears to tidy up leaves left ragged by the trimmer.